Medicare Supplement (Medigap) Plans in Florida

 Medicare Supplement Plan G is a popular Medigap plan in Florida, and it offers a number of benefits, including:

-There are two types of Medigap Plan G coverage — Medigap Plan G and a high-deductible Medigap Plan G. Medigap Plan G premiums range from $220 to $1,767 a month in 2022.
-You will also need to pay your Medicare Part B monthly premium, which is $170.10 for most recipients, and the $233 Part B yearly deductible.
-High-deductible Medigap Plan G premiums range from $61 to $867.
-You will also need to pay the $170.10 Part B premium and the $233 Part B yearly deductible.
-You will also need to pay a $2,490 yearly deductible before your Plan G coverage starts.
+There are two types of Medigap Plan G coverage — Medigap Plan G and a high-deductible Medigap Plan G. Medigap Plan G premiums range from $174 to $1,268 a month in 2024.
+High-deductible Medigap Plan G premiums range from $46 to $964.
+You will also need to pay your Medicare Part B monthly premium, which is $185 for most people in 2025.

 Medicare Supplement Plan Eligibility & Enrollment in Florida